JaviHax/Bynary/README.md

 # Bynary
 Mathematical resolutor for the bynary and the complementary systems.

-this is a basic problem resolutor, made to solve bynary and complementary conversion and matching.
+this is a basic CLI problem resolutor, made to solve bynary and complementary conversion and matching.

 What it can do?